adamvi/NCME_Ranked_SIMEX_SGP/PITCHME.md

 ###  SIMEX Method of ME Correction

--  Simulation/Extrapolation (SIMEX) techniques eliminate bias in SGPs (Shang, VanIwaarden and Betebenner, 2015) |
+- Simulation/Extrapolation (SIMEX) techniques reduces bias in SGPs (Shang, VanIwaarden and Betebenner, 2015) |
 - This method is available in the SGP package for R |
 - Several states use the SIMEX measures in accountability and evaluation policies. |
 ---

 ###  SIMEX - the name says it all...

-- SIMulation/EXtrapolation |
+- SIM ulation / EX trapolation |
 - Estimate the impact of ME through a series of SIMULATION experiments |
   + Increasing amounts of simulated ME are added to observed values to create error-prone "pseudo" data sets
 - Parameter estimates of interest are calculated using perturbed data|